 Christopher Jasinski is the Director of Healthcare Informatics at Health New England where he leads the organization’s efforts in population health analytics and business intelligence.
 Chris oversees the design and implementation of healthcare cost, utilization, and quality reporting used in operational and strategic decision-making.
 Since 2010 he has been involved in the research, development, and evaluation of population health programs.
 Chris also serves as a Health Policy and Management Lecturer for the School of Public Health and Health Sciences at the University of Massachusetts where he teaches courses in health services management and strategic planning.
 Chris graduated with a BS from Worcester Polytechnic Institute and holds an MBA and an MPH from the University of Massachusetts at Amherst.
 He is currently certified in public health (CPH).

 In December of 2003, Joan Kagan joined Square One as the organization’s President and CEO.
 Although new to the field of early education and care, Joan has been a recognized leader in the provision of child welfare and mental health services since 1976.
 Prior to assuming her position at Square One, Joan served as the Western Massachusetts Director for the Massachusetts Society for the Prevention of Cruelty to Children and for 17 years was with Brightside for Families and Children, leaving as Vice President of Community Programs.
-Joan serves on many Board of Directors, locally and statewide, including the Springfield Regional Chamber, Partners for a Healthier Community and the Massachusetts Association of Day Care Agencies.
+Joan serves on many Board of Directors, locally and statewide, including the Springfield Regional Chamber, Public Health Institute of Western MA and the Massachusetts Association of Day Care Agencies.
 She is a Trustee at Our Lady of the Elms College, a member and past President of the Holyoke Rotary Club and past chair and current member of the Springfield College School of Social Work Advisory Board.